Quantum-Informed Machine Learning for Predicting Spatiotemporal Chaos with Practical Quantum Advantage: MATERIALS AND METHODS

-The employed QCBM circuit architecture consisted of alternating layers of parameterised $R_x$ rotations and hardware-native entangling gates.
-Importantly, the same circuit structure was used across all experiments without dataset-specific tailoring, ensuring general applicability.
-Although performance could potentially be improved through customised ansatz design, our results demonstrate that the proposed quantum-informed framework is compatible with any hardware-efficient quantum circuit.
-This adaptability enables the integration of diverse circuit architectures without modifying the overall training pipeline, suggesting broad utility across problem domains and quantum backends.

-Each circuit was sampled with 20,000 shots per iteration, and readout errors were mitigated using IQM’s native transpiler and the Mthree measurement mitigation toolkit~\cite{nation2021scalable}.
-Optimisation was performed using L-BFGS~\cite{zhu1997algorithm}, Adam, and COBYLA~\cite{regis2011stochastic}, selected based on convergence stability and noise robustness.
+\R{The Q-prior is generated via a one-time, offline training process.
+This training consists of a total of 50 epochs.
+Following the completion of this training, the quantum circuit is not utilized during the main classical model's training loop.
+For each of the 50 training epochs, the circuit was sampled with 20,000 shots to ensure a high-fidelity statistical distribution.
+Readout errors were mitigated using IQM’s native transpiler and the M3 measurement mitigation toolkit~\cite{nation2021scalable}.
+While we used this number of shots to ensure maximum stability and demonstrate the framework's potential, this is not a strict requirement for its effectiveness.
+In separate tests, we reduced the measurement count to 8,000 shots and found the impact on the final model's performance was less than 5\%, indicating that the Q-Prior remains effective.
+Nevertheless, to present the best possible outcomes in this work, all results and figures are based on data obtained from 20,000 shots per iteration. optimisation was performed using L-BFGS~\cite{zhu1997algorithm}, Adam~\cite{zhang2018improved}, and COBYLA~\cite{regis2011stochastic}, selected based on convergence stability and noise robustness.
 To prevent mode collapse, such as excessive sampling concentration on the $\ket{0}$ state, runtime monitoring and redundancy checks were incorporated into the training loop.
-Despite operating with only 10 to 15 qubits, the QCBM successfully captured the structure of invariant distributions over a $1000$- to $60,000$-dimensional Hilbert space, demonstrating the effectiveness of NISQ-compatible priors in modelling high-dimensional systems.
-Further discussions of the error mitigations, experiment results and ablations are provided in the Supplementary Information S2.5 and S7.
+Despite operating with only 10 to 15 qubits, less than 20 circuit depth, and 300 quantum gates, the Q-Prior successfully captured the structure of invariant distributions over a $1000$- to $60,000$-dimensional Hilbert space, demonstrating the effectiveness of quantum priors in modelling high-dimensional systems.
+To contextualize the practical feasibility of our approach, Table \ref{tab:quantum_resources} compares the resource budget of the QIML framework against established quantum algorithms such as VQE and HHL, highlighting its significantly lower requirements for circuit depth and measurement overhead.
+Further discussions of the error mitigations, experiment results, and ablations are provided in Supplementary S2 and S7.}